afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/Z-COMPANY_ORGANIZATION.md

-# ABOUT QTMT IT Solution Inc
+# ABOUT COMPANY NAME
-This company is setup by a group of AI enthusiastic students in UTeM.
-They are passionate in AI software and products and hope to bring AI closer to everyone in the world.
+A group of eager UTeM students that are interested in AI founded this startup.
+They are passionate about AI software and products and want to make AI more widely available for people

-Based in Malaysia, Malacca.
+Based in Malacca, Malaysia.

 ## OUR MISSION
-BRING CUTTING EDGE ARTIFICIAL INTELLIGENCE(AI) TECHNOLOGY TO THE COMMUNITY AND DAILY LIFE
+Introduce cutting-edge artificial intelligence (AI) technology to daily life and the community.

 ## Innovation
-We change the way of how people think about AI and change their life habit.
+We alter people's attitudes toward AI and alter their daily routines.

 ## OUR TEAM
 **CHIEF EXECUTIVE OFFICIAL (CEO)**

 <img src="assets/quek.jpg" width="200" height="auto" />

-**QUEK YAO JING**
+**MUHAMMAD AFIQ ASYRAF BIN ABU SAMAH**

 Resposiblity:
 1. Manage the company staff and organization workflow